jeremyhilltech/Managing-File-and-Directory-Permissions-in-Linux/README.md

 <a href="https://imgur.com/TKtoIBe"><img src="https://i.imgur.com/TKtoIBe.jpg" title="LC3.2" /></a>

-As you can see, we have now correctly configured .project_x.txt to be readable only by users and groups.
+As you can see, we have now correctly configured .project_x.txt to be readable only by `users` and `groups`.

 ---
 ## Change Directory Permissions

 In Linux, it's actually the `x` (execute) permission that allows a given owner the ability to see or access a directory.
 Let's say that we discover that our `drafts` directory has incorrect permissions enabled.
 Company policy states that only our user account (`researcher2`) has permission to access this directory.
-Our permissions tell us that currently, groups are also able to access this directory:
+Our permissions tell us that currently, `groups` are also able to access this directory:

 <a href="https://imgur.com/2PAKxHe"><img src="https://i.imgur.com/2PAKxHe.jpg" title="LC4.1" /></a>

 In order to correct this, we have to do two things.
 First, we have to make sure that we are currently in the parent directory to `drafts`, in this case the `projects` directory.
+(Use `cd` to navigate to `projects` if needed.)

-From there we can run `chmod g-x drafts` to remove group access to the drafts directory:
+From there we can run `chmod g-x drafts` to remove `group` access to the drafts directory:

 <a href="https://imgur.com/erNn46N"><img src="https://i.imgur.com/erNn46N.jpg" title="LC4.2" /></a>

-And we can now confirm that `researcher2` is the only user allowed to handle operations within the drafts directory, in compliance with company policy.
+And we can now confirm that `researcher2` is the only user allowed to access the `drafts` directory now, in compliance with company policy.

 ---
 ##Summary

 In completing this lab we have learned how to identify ourselves on a linux command line, navigate to a target directory and confirm our location, and list all of the files and directories we want to see, including hidden files.
 We've configured the permissions on these files and directories in accordance with company policy and reduced our attack surface in doing so.
-Only those owners who require access to these files now have access, and unecessary permissions have been revoked where needed.
+Only those owners who require access to these files now have access, and unnecessary permissions have been revoked where needed.
 In essense, we've strengthened one of the essential parts of the CIA Triad in our organization, namely Confidentiality.
 This is why regular audits are important; we must confirm that we aren't leaving holes in our attack surface to both internal and external threats.
-Least privilege requires that we only give permissions where absolutely necessary for employees to do their jobs, and of course to keep all unauthorized connections from outside the organzation from accessing our data.
+The Principle of Least Privilege requires that we only give permissions where absolutely necessary for employees to do their jobs, and of course to keep all unauthorized connections from outside the organzation from accessing our data.

 ---
-## Commands Used:
+## Commands Used in this Lab:
 `whoami` = tells you what user you are currently operating as in the system `ls` = list all items in the working directory, argument `-l` shows permissions, argument `-la` shows permissions and hidden files.
 `pwd` = print the working directory